 |

-Hunter College (CUNY, New York).
-Starting from the first version in 2000 the software has been continuously improved
+Laboratory for Spectral Diagnosis at Hunter College (CUNY, New York).
+Since the first version in 2000, the software has

-studies.
-The CytoSpec software has been continuously developed over the past years and supports now most of the actual
+400 scientific studies.
+The CytoSpec software has been continuously

-hardware platforms, including 64-bit Windows and LINUX environments, see
+developed over the past years and now supports most current hardware platforms, including 64-bit Windows and LINUX

-64-bit version of CytoSpec and CytoSpec for LINUX for details.
+CytoSpec for LINUX for details.

 Studies in which CytoSpec has been used, commented or reviewed